MilkTool/libten/docs/manual/the-language.md

     assertion = comparison
-              | comparison & "->" & expression
+              | comparison & "=>" & expression

-The result of an assertion is the left operand, so we can do things like:
+The result of an assertion is `udf`.

-    def myVar: getSomeVal() -> 'SomeVal'

-With the expected semantics.
 Since the assertion operator reports the full text of the line on which it occurs; an assertion message can be included as a comment, for example:

-    type( arg ) -> 'Rec:Point'    `The 'arg' needs to be a Point
+    type( arg ) => 'Rec:Point'    `The 'arg' needs to be a Point

 ## <a name="3.15">3.15 - Fix</a>
 The `!` FIX operator is another unary operator unique to Ten.
 It's